realworldocaml/book/book/testing/README.md

 # Testing

-Testing is not the best loved part of software engineering.
-It can be painful work, and it often feels like a distraction from the important work of adding functionality to your code.
-In some ways, OCaml's type-system makes testing seem even less appealing, since the type system's ability to squash many kinds of bugs at compile time makes it seem like that testing isn't all that important.
+Testing is not the best loved part of software engineering, often feeling like a painful distraction from the work of building out the functionality of a project.
+OCaml's type-system can make testing seem even less appealing, since the type system's ability to squash many kinds of bugs at compile time makes it seem like that testing isn't all that important.

 But make no mistake, clever types notwithstanding, testing is essential for developing and evolving complex software systems.
 The